 Whistler and Blackcomb Mountains

-I can’t put into words what an amazing experience this was, even as someone who has flown all over the world.
-To be in a such a small plane flying low enough to see the trails that I had walked on, the lakes I had camped by and the town I called home for so long.
+I can’t put into words what an amazing experience this was.
+To be in such a small plane flying low enough to see the trails that I had walked on, the lakes I had camped by and the town I called home for so long.
 So save up your pennies and see Whistler from above!

 Click here to see the full album.